-The University's total assets increased this fiscal year by 2.7%, or \$49.8 million, to \$1.9 billion at June 30, 2019.
-Net position increased by \$87.9 million during the year, to \$610.8 million, reflecting continued growth and general financial strength.
+The University's total assets increased this fiscal year by 3.6%, or \$67.5 million, to \$2.0 billion at June 30, 2020.
+Net position increased by 9.5%, or \$58.0 million, to \$668.8 million, reflecting general financial strength.
 The change in net position is a key measure of the sum effect of the University's fiscal year activities on its financial health.
-More than a half-billion dollars were spent to operate the University this year (\$623.2 million), and revenues of \$734.6 million were recognized.
+The University recognized \$750.8 million in revenues and incurred \$664.5 million in operating expenses.
 Revenues and operating expenses as percentages of totals are shown below.